- Pause points

 - Suggested activities

-- See what the children remember about the Underworld from the story of Demeter and Persephone.
+- Try asking what the children remember about the Underworld from the story of Demeter and Persephone.
 (It is ruled over by Hades and, for six months of the year, Persephone; it is dark and dismal; there is a river of forgetfulness (Lethe) which the dead must cross to enter the Underworld.)

 - Tell the children that they are going to hear a story about the power of music.
 Where have they already heard a story involving music?
 (King Midas 2.)
 Who is the god of music?
 (Apollo.)
 What is his instrument?
 (The lyre.)
 Who else in that story plays an instrument and what instrument does he play?
 (Pan; the pan-pipes.)
 What effect can beautiful music have on people?
 What powers might a brilliant musician have?